savedkeystrokes/savedkeystrokes.github.io/_wip/powershell-finding-and-moving-files.md

 ## Background

-Many are aware of the reduction being applied to Microsoft OneDrive from 15GB to 5GB, for me this wasnt too bad, I was only around 0.5 over.
+Many are aware of the reduction being applied to Microsoft OneDrive from 15GB to 5GB, for me this wasn't too bad, I was only around 0.5 over.

-However my wife who is the primary chronicler for the family was running around 10GB.
+However; my wife who is the primary chronicler for the family was running around 10GB.

-Either way there was a need to remove some content from OneDrive.
+Either way, there was a need to remove some content from OneDrive.

 Some would say the easier option is to start using Google Drive, but where is the fun in that!

-## Looking at the Api
+## Looking at the API

-I started off looking at the api provided for onedrive [a demo of this is available on github for you to play with](https://github.com/OneDrive/onedrive-sdk-csharp), and there is a lot of fun that can be had with syncing a location on your machine with your onedrive.
+I started off looking at the API provided for OneDrive [a demo of this is available on GitHub for you to play with](https://github.com/OneDrive/onedrive-sdk-csharp), and there is a lot of fun that can be had with syncing a location on your machine with your OneDrive.

 However, I was constantly finding that I had to throttle the process a lot and if I was asking for too much too fast it would error out of the requests, waiting for even 5GB took some time.